Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 While WIMP provides a palette of (spatial) controls
 which serve as the building blocks for handling a user activity
 it does not treat user activity as a temporal unit.
-As a consequence,
-the InterUnit UI does not use windows or any spatial layout constructs.
-Instead it defines a Unit of the Interface -- InterUnit
+As a consequence, to remove this design complexity and constraint the InterUnit UI does not use windows or any spatial layout constructs.
+Instead it defines a unit of the interface -- InterUnit
 An InterUnit uses keyboard input for all text input, selection and action UI functions.
-It uses other inputs such as a mouse, trackpad or pen for description related UI functions.
+It uses other input modalities, such as a mouse, trackpad or pen, for description related UI functions.
 It controls the entire screen for output.
-The InterUnit UI does define a palette of InterUnits for activities that are common across apps.
-Text input, selection, level adjustment, file selection.
+The InterUnit UI does define a palette of InterUnits for activities that are common across apps -- text input, selection, level adjustment, file selection.

 ### Apps are simpler to produce and simpler to use
-EngagementManager apps are simpler to produce,
+InterUnit apps are simpler to produce,
 have less cluttered screens,
 self-documenting interfaces
 and automatic persistence across user interaction sessions.

 ### The API is 2 simple constructs
-The EngagementManager API for wxWidgets consists of 2 simple constructs:

 1. A (user) <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system
 and manage the user's engagement with the app.
 The EngagementManager tracks the state of the user
-in terms of whether they are a first time user
+in terms of whether they are a first time user,
 what aspects of the app they have already explored and what they have not etc.
 On the app side, the EngagementManaer manages
-a set of (user) "activity-handlers" that handle the user's current activity.
+a set of InterUnits that handle the user's current activity.
-These are defined by the app designer and are app specific.
+A primary InterUnit is defined by the app designer and this InterUnit may use other general purpose InterUnits to perform its function.
 In effect, the EngagementManager acts as a go-between
 between the app's designer and the app's user.